Carolinapm354/MIT_3D_Flood_Map/README.md

   To create popups we can start by setting up an event listener that responds to clicks on the map.
 When the user clicks on the map, it captures the clicked coordinates, and in the provided example, it demonstrates how to create a popup showing the clicked coordinates.
 The commented-out lines indicate how you could create a popup to display the clicked location's coordinates as a simple example.

-`Event listeners for creating click on popup`
+`Code Block 21: Event listeners for creating click on popup`
 ```javascript
 map.on('style.load', function () {
       map.on('click', function (e) {